SynCoLFinGer: Synthetic Contactless Fingerprint Generator: Introduction

 Besides contact-based fingerprint recognition, the development of contactless systems represents a growing research area \cite{labati2014touchless,priesnitz2021overview}.
 Contactless fingerprint capturing devices overcome some problems of contact-based ones like latent fingerprints of previous users (ghost fingerprints) or hygienic concerns.
 Since the contactless fingerprint capturing process is different compared to the contact-based process, the resulting biometric samples are also different.
 Contactless fingerprints do not exhibit an elastic deformation caused by pressing the finger on a sensor plate.
 Moreover, many contactless fingerprint capturing devices are based on commodity equipment like smartphones, which produce RGB images.

 Despite the growing interest in contactless fingerprint recognition, so far no approaches to synthetic contactless fingerprint generation have been published.
-In this work, we propose the first (to the best of the authors' knowledge) method for generating synthetic contactless fingerprints named SynCoLFinGer.
+In this work, we propose the first (to the best of the authors' knowledge) method for generating synthetic contactless 2D fingerprint images named SynCoLFinGer.
+Our method generates fully synthetic images of a fingertip which have a similar appearance as pre-segmented fingerprint images captured by a contactless device, \textit{e.g.} smartphone.
+SynCoLFinGer includes the most common properties of contactless fingerprint imaginary such as the lack of elastic deformations of the fingerprint, a natural finger color and regions of low contrast.

 Starting from a synthetically generated ridge pattern (using the SFinGe software \cite{Cappelli2009}), the constituent components of contactless fingerprint images with respect to capturing conditions, subject characteristics, as well as environmental influences are modeled to generate synthetic contactless fingerprint samples.
 By varying certain changeable parameters biometric variance and variation in sample quality are simulated which enables the generation of various mated synthetic samples corresponding to a single finger.
 The generated contactless fingerprint samples exhibit good visual resemblance to real images, see Fig.~\ref{fig:fingerprint_examples} for an illustration.
 Furthermore, the realism of the synthetically generated contactless fingerprints is verified by estimating sample quality employing an adapted NFIQ 2.0 algorithm and biometric utility using a state-of-the-art contactless fingerprint recognition system.
-To facilitate reproducible research and future experiments, the source code of SynCoLFinGer will be made publicly available.
+To facilitate reproducible research and future experiments, the source code of SynCoLFinGer will be made publicly available\footnote{SynCoLFinGer source code available at: https://gitlab.com/jannispriesnitz/syncolfinger }.

 This work is organized as follows: the proposed synthetic contactless fingerprint generation method is described in detail in Sect.~\ref{sec:system}.
 Experimental evaluations are presented in Sect.~\ref{sec:experiments}.
 Finally, conclusions are drawn in Sect.~\ref{sec:conclusion}.